streetwriters/notesnook/docs/help/contents/organizing-notes/organize-notes-using-tags.md

 :::tabs key:platform
 == Desktop/Web
 1. Open the tags section from the side menu.
-2. Right click on the tag.
+2. Right click the tag.
 3. Click `{{setAsDefault}}`.

 A checkmark marks the tag that is currently the default.
 Click it again to clear the default.